snugghash/pegasus/README.md

+Still problematic.
+Some dpkg issues leading to bc not getting installed.
+At this point, ¯\_(ツ)_/¯

 ## Project Pegasus - Flying in the Cloud with Automated AWS Deployment

 <div style="text-align:center; margin: 50px 0"><img src ="Pegasus_small.jpg" height="150"/></div>